Quirky Swedish film takes top Venice award, U.S. dramas snubbed

 American director Joshua Oppenheimer's "The Look of Silence", a documentary about confronting the perpetrators of massacres in Indonesia in the 1960s following a failed coup, got the Jury Prize for best film.

-The Italian film "Hungry Hearts", directed by Saverio Costanzo who said he made the film for under 1 million euros($1.30 million), took the best actor and best actress awards.
+The Italian film "Hungry Hearts", directed by Saverio Costanzo who said he made the film for under 1 million euros, took the best actor and best actress awards.

 They went to Adam Driver, who will be in the next "Star Wars" sagas, and Alba Rohrwacher in the story of a New York wife obsessed with cleanliness when her baby is born.